Crime in Paraguay: Domestic violence

 In 2009, on average one woman was murdered in Paraguay every 10 days, or 11.2% of the overall homicide rate.
 However, it is not clear exactly how many women are killed in domestic violence situations.
 Although Paraguay has taken several measures to deal with this problem, including creating special police units for domestic violence victims, lack of adequate laws, as well as conservative attitudes within a male dominated society hinder progress.

 Illegal drug trade

 The illegal drug trade in Paraguay is significant in both production of cannabis and trans-shipment of cocaine.
 In 2011 the United Nations reported that it was the largest cannabis producer in South America, accounting for 15 per cent of world cannabis production.
 It was also responsible for 30-40 tons of cocaine trans-shipment annually.

 Murder

 In 2012, Paraguay had a murder rate of 9.7 per 100,000 population.
 There were a total of 649 murders in Paraguay in 2012.
 In 2015, this had decreased to a rate of 9.29 per 100,000, with 617 murders recorded.
-Year 2012, the last year for which the latest homicide rates broken down by gender are available, female victims constituted 11.2% of the total, with male victims 88.8% respectively.
-Year 2018, for which the latest statistics are available, saw a further reduction in Paraguay's homicide rate to 5.1 per 100,000.
+In 2012, 11.2% of victims were female, while male victims constituted 88.8% respectively.
+In 2018, Paraguay's homicide rate saw a further reduction to 5.1 per 100,000.